amajko/Enigma/README.md

 a non-trivial rot13:  possible encryption/decryption (aka, probably a kid sister cryptograph) engine for domestic use;
 'post-prandial" solves the Enigma fault?
+Include rottest... and modtest... tools.